Keith Nunn, Nov 26, 2017.

 Joins us for Pride Part II this Sunday at 10:30 AM.
 A reprise of the True Colours and Pulse by Melissa Ethridge will be performed along with some repeated readings.
-New music will be there and our musician will be William Aide.
+New music… Read More »Sunday, July 3rd – more Pride at Holy Trinity

 This service is on opportunity to delve into Mary’s song musically, emotionally, and physically.
 The worship leadership will be moving from place to place and we invite you to participate in as many ways as you feel comfortable.
 We recognize that this does not fit our familiar pattern, but hope the richness of words, images, and actions will offer much to your spiritual experience this morning.

 - Relationship (Family/community/gathering).
 Who do you run to?
 Who do you talk to?